Dr. Alexander Everest

 I see a need, after which I plan to make solutions happen.
 The colleges and healthcare systems dictate what we want to do regarding connecting our physicians with residencies.
 But if there’s an alternative in healthcare tips, we adapt to that and create an educational possibility with our clinical partners, allowing our applicants to conform.

-What’s one fashion that excites you?
+What’s one idea that excites you?

 There is a push for expanding primary care services and creating more instructional possibilities for physicians, which excites me.
 We want to make extra coaching programs because there may be a number one care shortage in Southern California, and the state is preferred.